deepti-tri/Tech-Jobs-App/README.md

 * Spring Actuator

 ## Features
+* User authentication
+* Signed-in user can view
-* View Available Jobs
+  * Available Jobs
   * View Jobs by Category
   * View Job Details
+* Signed-in user can add
-* Add Jobs
+  * Jobs
-* Add Employers
+  * Employers
-* Add Skills
+  * Skills
-* Search for Jobs by Skill, Employer or Keyword
+* Signed-in user can search for Jobs by Skill, Employer or Keyword

 ## Running locally
 * Fork this repo and clone it to your local machine